rpm-software-management/mock/docs/Why-Mock.md

 Additionally, building RPM packages is inherently dangerous because specfiles are written in a Turing-complete language.
 Building an untrusted package can easily lead to a compromised system.
 This is also true for self-written packages.
-One small bug like `rpm -rf %{?nonexisting}/` can wipe your entire system if you are unwise enough to run `rpmbuild` as `root`.
+One small bug like `rm -rf %{?nonexisting}/` can wipe your entire system if you are unwise enough to run `rpmbuild` as `root`.
 Or at least your user home directory.